dantesabatier/Foundation/README.md

 $result = $result->filtered($predicate);
 ```

-- File system, a more efficient way to read, write and iterate through folders and document no matter what OS you are on (Windows, Linux, Mac) using a file manager.
+- File system, a more efficient way to read, write and iterate through folders and document no matter what OS you are on (Windows, Linux, Mac), in the example we use  FileManager to iterate over the contents of a folder.

 ```php
 <?php